muhammed-mamun/Recipe_AI_Multi_Agent_System/docs/BEFORE_AFTER_COMPARISON.md

 - **What to Expect**: You'll receive a confirmation once it's initiated, and the funds should reflect in your bKash wallet soon after.

-If it's urgent, you can opt for an **instant credit to your Chaldal account** for future purchases! 🎉
+If it's urgent, you can opt for an **instant credit to your recipe account** for future purchases! 🎉

 **Need help tracking it?**
 📞 Call **16716** (8 AM - 11 PM)
-✉️ Email: support@chaldal.com
+✉️ Email: support@recipe.com
 💬 Live Chat in the app

 We're here to help—let me know if there's anything else! 🛍️